linuxaudio/lac2018/pages/privacy.rst

 | The videos will be made available on https://media.ccc.de and additionally
   (if desired by the presenter) also on https://youtube.com through the |voc|.
-  In both cases, the media will be covered by a Creative Commons Attribution-ShareAlike 4.0 International (|cc-by-sa|) license.
+  In both cases, the media will be covered by a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (|cc-by-nc-sa|) license.
 | Works covered by |gema| or any other national or international collecting
-  society, not compatible with |cc-by-sa| can not be streamed and made publicly available.
+  society, not compatible with |cc-by-nc-sa| can not be streamed and made publicly available.
 This also applies to copyrighted works used during a presentation or workshop.
 |